Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Let's talk Cats

-This function that takes a Cat, and prints it's name... and age.
+This function takes a Cat, and prints it's name... and age.

 That's right Cat's have ages.